aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/configure-gantt-chart/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create New Activity & Set Data Directory Aspose.Tasks
+# Create New Activity and Set Data Directory Using Aspose.Tasks for Java

 ## Introduction
 In this tutorial, you'll learn **how to set data directory**, how to **create new activity**, and how to **save project as MPP** while configuring the Gantt MS Project Chart View in Aspose.Tasks projects using Java.
 Aspose.Tasks is a robust Java API that lets you manipulate Microsoft Project files programmatically.
 By the end of this guide you’ll be able to **customize table fields**, adjust the data directory, and visualize your project exactly the way you need it.